TheBB/spaceline/README.md

 This setting will be honored by the `global` segment, which is defined by Spaceline.

+The properties which take effect for any given segment are, in order of
+priority:

+- the properties specified in the segment specification
+- the propreties given in the call to `spaceline-define-segment`
+- the properties of the parent segment

+The exceptions are `:when`, which must be true on *all* levels for a segment to be displayed, and `:fallback` which does *not* pass through from the parent segment.

 ### Bindings

 When evaluating a segment, its `:when` condition or its `:face` property, the